vishnupadmanabhan/articles/_posts/2016-04-02-podcasts-i-listen-to.md

 <a href="http://fiveminutegeekshow.com" target="_blank" class="btn-floating btn-large waves-effect waves-light red" title="listen to podcast"><i class="material-icons">volume_up</i></a>

+## Full Stack Radio

+A podcast for developers interested in building great software products.
+Every episode, [Adam Wathan](http://adamwathan.me) is joined by a guest to talk about everything from product design and user experience to unit testing and system administration.

+<a href="http://adamwathan.me" target="_blank" class="btn-floating btn-large waves-effect waves-light red" title="listen to podcast"><i class="material-icons">volume_up</i></a>

 ## Developer Tea

 This podcast is all about developers and related stuff by Jonathan Cutrell.
 This alternates between interviews and motivational episodes.
 A very awesome podcast!